hitvoice/notes/toolbox/git.md

 git merge upstream/master
 git push

-git branch # show all the branches git branch <branch_name> # create a new branch copied from master git checkout <branch_name/commit_sha> # switch to another branch (or commit) git checkout master # return to master branch, or from a previous commit
+git branch # show all local branches git branch -r # show all remote branches git branch <branch_name> # create a new branch copied from master git checkout <branch_name/commit_sha> # switch to another branch (or commit) git checkout master # return to master branch, or from a previous commit